headless-adminapp/adminapp/README.md

 - 📈 **Analytics** - Integrated support for dashboards and boards to provide quick and insightful data analysis, helping users make informed decisions.
 - 🗂️ **Data Management** - Efficient handling of Create, Read, Update, and Delete (CRUD) operations to manage your data seamlessly.
 - 🎨 **Customizable UI** - Customize individual UI components or replace the entire template with your own custom design.

+## Get Started

+- Clone [boilerplate repository](https://github.com/headless-adminapp/boilerplate) to get start with the project and follow the instructions in the README file.

 ## Contributing